iotexproject/dev-portal-content/blogposts/build-with-zettablock.md

 *A recent talk between IoTeX and ZettaBlock's Co-Founder and CEO Chi Zhang has shed light on the great opportunities that this tool provides for developers.
-The IoTeXperts team has therefore decided to co-write this article to show what ZettaBlock means for anybody interested or currently building on the IoTeX chain.*
+The IoTeXperts team has therefore decided to co-write this article with the ZettaBlock's team for all developers interested or currently building on the IoTeX chain.*

 ## What is ZettaBlock?

 ZettaBlock is a one-stop blockchain data platform to make data indexing, querying, analyzing, and sharing easy and flexible.
 ZettaBlock abstracts out low-level data layer APIs and queries by providing a single interface for unified on-chain and off-chain data layer access.
 Applications built on top of ZettaBlock can transform and serve data through their real-time, public facing API or pipe data to anywhere it goes like Postgres and Snowflake, for example.
-ZettaBlocks offers tremendous opportunities for developers to build real-time, reliable, data-intensive dApps in a wide range of use cases.
+ZettaBlock offers tremendous opportunities for developers to build real-time, reliable, data-intensive dApps in a wide range of use cases.

 By using this product, you will be able to: